nitinkedia7/VC-Simulation/README.md

 VC then sends teardown message DONE.

 2. Mobility of vehicles
-Instead of a hard segment approach followed currently for each interval first update the positions for all vehicles.
-Iterate over the vehicle list in chunks of a segment, simulate one time unit for each chunk.
+Instead of a hard segment approach followed currently.
+For each interval first update the positions for all vehicles.
+TODO Iterate over the vehicle list in chunks of a segment TODO Simulate one time unit for each chunk.
+TODO

+1 control channel.
+4 service channel
+each set of 4 consecutive channels use (i%4)th service channel Thus, segments can transfer without interfering with each other. segments are logical, need to remove segment class

 # Doubts
 [2] For Graph 3 will constant vehicle speed will work or the average speed should be varied.